-And she’s got family in the business too.
-Her dad is legendary comedian Jimmy Tarbuck, who has regularly appeared on comedy shows, and even took part in Strictly Come Dancing back in 2006.
+And she’s got family in the business too – her dad is legendary comedian Jimmy Tarbuck.
+He has regularly appeared on comedy shows, and even took part in Strictly Come Dancing back in 2006.

 So who is Liza Tarbuck?

 One of Liza’s stand-out career moments was her role presenting The Big Breakfast back in 1998, alongside Johnny Vaughan – and Sara Cox and Richard Bacon.

 She’s also been a guest presenter on Have I Got News For You, has narrated the show Supersize vs Superskinny since 2008, has played Anne Hathaway in BBC Two’s comedy Upstart Crow, and written a book, set to be released in November 2017.
 Phew!

 Nowadays, Liza regularly presents her own Radio 2 show on Saturdays between 6pm and 8pm – which she’s stood at the helm of for over five years now.
 She’s also just published a new book I An Distracted By Everything, An Annual for Grown Ups, which is an amusing collection of Liza’s ‘genuine distractions’ (£16.99, Penguin).

 We spoke to the actress/comedian/presenter, to find out, aside from her career, what she’s all about…